rotemvazana/python-course-assignments/day03/README.md

   A version that interacts with the user using standard input (`input()`).

 - `primer_tm_cmdline.py`
-  A command-line interface version that allows the user to enter the DNA sequence directly when running the program from the command line..
+  A command-line interface version that allows the user to enter the DNA sequence directly when running the program from the command line.

 - `primer_tm_gui.py`
   A graphical user interface (GUI) version built using `tkinter`, providing a user-friendly window for calculations.